How to Fix Android Apps Crashing

 1. Open Settings

-2. Go Down to Apps and select “System Apps
+2. Go to Apps, then select “System Apps

 3. Select “Android System WebView